Animal Fairy Charities (AFC) Educates Children and Adults in Effort to Prevent Animal Abuse

 According to the National PTA Congress, “Children trained to extend justice, kindness, and mercy to animals become more just, kind and considerate in their relations to each other.
 Character training along these lines will result in men and women of broader sympathies; more humane, more law abiding, in every respect more valuable citizens.”
 Classes will educate children on compassion and empathy for animals by emphasizing the importance of safely reporting animal cruelty, neglect and abuse to trusted adults.

 Circumstances of abuse vary vastly, therefore children will be taught how they can help in a wide array of situations.
 Through hands-on activities: reading books about animals, modeling with toys, and playing interactive games, children will learn how to properly engage with animals, and, in turn, all living things.
-By encouraging interaction with live animals, respect and responsibility becomes instilled at a young age.
+By encouraging interaction with live animals, respect and responsibility become instilled at a young age.

-In seminars for adults (parents, guardians and soon-to-be parents), a licensed therapist will explain emotional intelligence and its role in animal abuse, child abuse and domestic violence.
+In seminars for adults (parents, guardians and soon-to-be parents), a licensed therapist will explain emotional intelligence and its role in animal abuse, child abuse, and domestic violence.

 Emotional intelligence, by definition, is a person’s ability to identify, evaluate, control and express emotions.
 It helps us communicate with others, negotiate situations and develop clear thought patterns.
 By learning how to build and maintain secure attachments with your child and positively dealing with defiance through clearly set limits, caregivers will promote a healthy emotional intelligence that will allow children to better manage fears and anxiety.